RomanZS/Reboxing-Blacklist-for-Bind9-RPZ/README.md

-# Repacking Blacklist for Bind9_RPZ
+# Reboxing Blacklist for bind9 RPZ
 ### Pointers
   - Free from duplicate domains.
   - Prune sub-domains if domaain present.